RBSC/MultiController/Doc/readme.txt

 NOTES
 -----

+Starting from firmware version 1.10 it's possible to use the AIC37C65CL or similar FDD controller chip with the board.
+The previous version of the firmware is incompatible with these chips.

 Previously, we provided 3 different ROMs, but now there's only one.
 The older ROMs are still located in the "old" subfolder.

 The current ROM file "FDD-IDE_V2.ROM" contains a slightly patched version of the Sunrise IDE ROM and the Release version of the